Making Daily Tasks Feel Achievable: UX for Task Wish

 Gamified Healthcare App

-1 UX Designer Team
+1 UX Designer

-The Story of the Start of Task Wish
+The Origin of Task Wish

-Discovering the Problem
+Phase 1: Discovering the Problem

-The Initial Problem
+The Problem We See

-The Research
+Research

 We want to learn how to best help people who struggle with building motivation to complete everyday tasks.